-The Shimmering Go-Between, a good-natured novel about confronting disbelief, escaping literal and figurative enclosures, and the old literary standbys of longing, love, and loss was published on August 19, 2014, in quality paperback by Atticus Books.
+The Shimmering Go-Between is a good-natured, straightforward yet surreal, matryoshka-type novel about confronting disbelief, escaping literal and figurative enclosures, and the three Ls of literature: longing, love, and loss.
+It was published on August 19, 2014 in quality paperback by dearly departed Atticus Books.

 On August 19, 2014, the day of the novel’s official availability, Atticus Review posted Not Quite a ‘Manifesto of Sensationalism’: Some Thoughts About Some Terms That Might Describe a Novel I Wrote.
 A paragraph toward the end describes the time Marilynne Robinson workshopped an excerpt from the novel involving an autofellator.